ethereum-optimism/superchain-ops/tasks/eth/015-fallback-permissioned-game/README.md

 1. Check that the only modification to state belongs to the `OptimismPortalProxy` at slot `0x000000000000000000000000000000000000000000000000000000000000003b`
 1. Check that the lower 4 bytes equal `1` (`PERMISSIONED_CANNON`) when read as a big-endian 32-bit uint.
 1. Check that bytes `[20, 28]` equal the timestamp of the transaction's submission when read as a big-endian 64-bit uint.

+## Execution

+At this point you may resume following the execution instructions in the "Execute the Transaction" section of [SINGLE.md](../../../SINGLE.md).

+When executing, ensure the logs say `Using script /your/path/to/superchain-ops/tasks/eth/010-2-sc-changes/SignFromJson.s.sol`.
+This ensures all safety checks are run.
+If the default `SignFromJson.s.sol` script is shown (without the full path), something is wrong and the safety checks will not run.